Stok/tf_inceptionV3_pipenv_setup/README.md

-# Running inception V3 with a pipenv setup
+# Retraining and running inception V3 with a pipenv setup

 I assembled .py files from various tutorials, and configured them so they can be simply run from a pipenv shell.